WeirdMidas/SkySceneAddon/README.md

 ### Tips that may be useful
 - For phones with 6 small cores: If you are using a phone with 6 small cores (a 6x2), you can set affinity for kswapd to run on these cores and add 6 kswapd threads.
 This way, you can extract the maximum from swapping without even touching the big cores, reducing energy consumption and proportionally improving swap throughput by up to ~60%.

+- If you can use the third-party Cirno app-module, I recommend enabling Android's own suspend cached application in the developer options, so you will have almost total control over energy consumption and background memory, in my case I managed to increase battery life by up to +1 hour with this and I also reduced RAM consumption by 100mb (not much, but useful).

 ### 使用解答

 Q: 这是什么，是一键全优化吗？